adamzvolanek/DevRackDocs/sparrow/qbittorent.md

 ### Populate the openvpn Directory

-In the qbittorrent config volume (`binhex-qbittorrentvpn/openvpn/`) add VPNs OpenVPN configuration files.
+In the qbittorrent config volume (`qbittorrentvpn\config\openvpn`) add VPNs OpenVPN configuration files.

 - Certificate file (`ca....crt`)
 - OVPN file (`*.ovpn`) for the region to be used